koajs/koa/Readme.md

   Expressive middleware for node.js using generators via [co](https://github.com/visionmedia/co) to make writing web applications and REST APIs more enjoyable to write.

-  Koa provides a useful set of methods that make day to day web application and API design much faster, and less error-prone than "raw" nodejs.
-Many of these utilities were extracted from [Express](https://github.com/visionmedia/express), however moving them to this layer allows middleware developers to avoid boilerplate and refrain from re-implementing many of these features, sometimes incorrectly or incomplete.

   Only methods that are common to nearly all HTTP servers are integrated directly into Koa's small ~400 SLOC codebase.
+This includes things like content-negotiation, normalization of node inconsistencies, redirection, and a few others.

   No middleware are bundled with koa.
 If you prefer to only define a single dependency for common middleware, much like Connect, you may use
   [koa-common](https://github.com/koajs/common).

 ## Installation